bvalot/panISa/README.rst

   chromosome id
 Left position:
-  position of the last base of the direct repeat and the left bondary of potential IS
+  position of the last base of the direct repeat and the left bondary of the potential IS
 Clipped reads left:
   number of clipped reads (left position)
 Direct repeat:
   nucleotidic sequence of the direct repeat
 Right position:
-  position of the first base of the direct repeat and the right bondary of potential IS
+  position of the first base of the direct repeat and the right bondary of the potential IS
 Clipped reads right:
   number of clipped reads (right position)
 Inverted repeats: